7.00pm to 8.30pm, Monday 9 March

-This talk explores how this mix of capabilities can lead to abusive behaviors being amplified.
+This talk explores how this mix of capabilities can lead to abusive behaviours being amplified.
 Misinformation and disinformation propagate and pollute the infosphere.
 Malware, denial of service attacks and penetration of operating systems are now all too common.

 Join computing pioneer and 'father of the internet' Vint Cerf to find out what is to be done to preserve the great utility of technologies, while suppressing their abuse.

 Vinton G. Cerf is vice president and Chief Internet Evangelist for Google.
 He contributes to global policy development and continued spread of the Internet.
 Widely known as one of the "Fathers of the Internet," Cerf is the co-designer of the TCP/IP protocols and the architecture of the Internet.
 He has served in executive positions at MCI, the Corporation for National Research Initiatives and the Defense Advanced Research Projects Agency and on the faculty of Stanford University.